renovate-bot/khulnasoft-lab-_-vulx/docs/docs/advanced/modules.md

 ```

 !!! tips
-    Trivy caches analysis results according to the module version.
+    Vul caches analysis results according to the module version.
     We'd recommend cleaning the cache or changing the module version every time you update `Analyzer`.

 #### PostScanner interface
-`PostScan` is called after scanning and takes the scan result as an argument from Trivy.
+`PostScan` is called after scanning and takes the scan result as an argument from Vul.
 In post scanning, your module can perform one of three actions:

 - Insert